FAIRmat-NFDI/nomad-docs/docs/writing_guide.md

 ### Links

-**No broken links.** Docs must build without link warnings.
-Broken internal or external links will cause CI/CD to fail.
-Try to fix all broken links, even if not caused by your changed.
-If you cannot resolve a broken link, create an issue and tag a relevant maintainer.
+**Link checks.** Broken internal or external links will cause CI/CD to fail.
+Try to fix them when possible.
+If you cannot resolve a broken link, create an issue and tag a maintainer.

 **Descriptive link naming.** Do not use "here" as a name for links.